 The Hyper Text Transfer Protocol Secure (HTTPS,) in turn, will encrypt the communications and requests you send to that particular page.
 It is far safer than the HTTPS, and more useful for those users than prioritize online and data privacy.

 If you want to feel free and safe while using a public Wi-Fi network, the best thing you can do is hire the services of a VPN provider.
 Virtual Private Networks (VPN) are online tools for encryption and safe sharing of data through the web.

 The VPN technology comes in the form of apps or clients provided by online security companies, in most cases.
 By using protocols such as OpenVPN, L2TP/IPSec, SSTP, IKEv2, or PPTP, a VPN company will hide your IP address (which is the main element that hackers can use to track you online) and shared content thanks to its ability to build a virtual tunnel to protect that information.

 You will effectively avoid hackers, cybercriminals, crypto miners, governmental surveillance agencies, spies and snoopers, online advertising companies, and even your Internet Service Provider (ISP) from collecting and using logs of your activity.

 Since the VPN app will mask your IP and lend you a new, temporary one from the location you choose, you will be able to browse the web anonymously and privately, providing a safer experience while using a public Wi-Fi.

-You can get secure encryption, fast browsing and streaming speeds, as well as a broad server network provided you select a reliable, trustworthy VPN provider.
+You can get secure encryption, fast browsing and streaming speeds by performing the Wifi Speed Test as well as a broad server network provided you select a reliable, trustworthy VPN provider.
 SurfShark fulfills all the required criteria.

 In conclusion, public Wi-Fi networks may be convenient from several angles.
 However, they are highly insecure, and they host a myriad of hackers, malware, and other threats that can harm your online safety.